wasfa-web/market-basket-analysis/README.md

 The analysis was originally performed on the full Retail Transactions Dataset:

-Full dataset (Kaggle): Retail Transactions Dataset
+Full dataset (Kaggle): Retail Transactions Dataset:https://www.kaggle.com/datasets/prasad22/retail-transactions-dataset?resource=download

 For testing or demonstration, a smaller CSV can be uploaded via the Upload CSV option in the app.